RenderToolbox3/RenderToolboxDocker/README.md

 # 2. Mitsuba layer
 The Mitsuba layer will sit on top of the Matlab layer.
 Building this layer will add the Mitsuba source code and two builds of Mitsuba -- one for multispectral rendering and one for RGB rendering.

-The build may take a while because compiling Mitsuba takes a while, and we do it twice.
+The build may take many minutes because compiling Mitsuba takes a while, and we do it twice.
  - `cd render-toolbox-docker/mitsuba`
  - `sudo docker build -t ninjaben/render-toolbox-docker-mitsuba:latest .`

 This should result in source code and builds under the `/mitsuba` folder, as well as a few executable scripts in `/usr/local/bin`.

 # 3. pbrt-v2-spectral layer
-The

-If not, here's how to build it.
-Note that these instructions use my (Ben's) Docker Hub account name `ninjaben`.
-You might need to change this to your own account name†.
+The pbrt-v2-spectral layer will sit on top of the Mitsuba layer.
+Building this layer will add a multi-spectral variant of the PBRT source and a multi-spectral build of PBRT.

+This build should only take a few minutes.
  - `cd render-toolbox-docker/pbrt-v2-spectral`
  - `sudo docker build -t ninjaben/render-toolbox-docker-pbrt-v2-spectral:latest .`
- - `sudo docker login`
- - # enter Docker Hub credientials
- - `sudo docker push ninjaben/render-toolbox-docker-pbrt-v2-spectral:latest`

-† If you do change the user name, you must also change the user name at the top of the Dockerfile to match.
-For example, change `FROM ninjaben/render-toolbox-docker-mitsuba:latest` to `FROM YOUR_NAME/render-toolbox-docker-mitsuba:latest`.
+ This should result in source code and builds under the `/pbrt` folder, as well as an executable script in `/usr/local/bin`.

 # 4. Psychtoolbox and RenderToolbox3 layer
-This layer might already live on Docker Hub.
-In that case, you're all set!

-If not, here's how to build it.
-Note that these instructions use my (Ben's) Docker Hub account name `ninjaben`.
-You might need to change this to your own account name†.
+The pbrt-rtb layer will sit on top of the pbrt-v2-spectral layer.
+Building this layer will add Psychtoolbox, RenderToolbox3, and a RenderToolbox3 configuration script suitable for this Docker environment.

+This build should only take a few minutes.
  - `cd render-toolbox-docker/ptb-rtb`
  - `sudo docker build -t ninjaben/render-toolbox-docker-ptb-rtb:latest .`
- - `sudo docker login`
- - # enter Docker Hub credientials
- - `sudo docker push ninjaben/render-toolbox-docker-ptb-rtb:latest`

-† If you do change the user name, you must also change the user name at the top of the Dockerfile to match.
-For example, change `FROM ninjaben/render-toolbox-docker-pbrt-v2-spectral:latest` to `FROM YOUR_NAME/render-toolbox-docker-pbrt-v2-spectral:latest`.

 # Run it!
-Once all the layers are in place, you should be able to launch a Docker container with all the pieces in place for RenderToolbox3.
+Once all four layers are in place, you should be able to launch a Docker container based on the last layer.

+This should launch a docker container based on our last layer, and give you command line access inside it.
  - `sudo docker run -t -i --mac-address e4:ce:8f:60:8f:0a -v ~/render-toolbox:/home/docker/matlab/render-toolbox ninjaben/render-toolbox-docker-ptb-rtb:latest "/bin/bash"`

-Depending on how you got here, Docker might take some time to download the other layers.
+Note: the `--mac-address e4:ce:8f:60:8f:0a` part is necessary to work with our Matlab license.

+Note: the `-v ~/render-toolbox:/home/docker/matlab/render-toolbox` part gives the Docker container access to the host file system.
+This will allow you to access RenderToolbox3 outputs.

 Once you're in, you should have command line access inside the Docker container.
-Try launching Matlab with a RenderToolbox3 command:
+Try launching Matlab.
+The following command will launch a non-interactive Matlab session.
+It should run some RenderToolbox3 configuration, render some tests scenes, then exit:
  - `matlab -nodesktop -nosplash -r "RenderToolboxDockerConfig, RenderToolbox3InstallationTest, exit"`

+When this is done, you can exit the Docker container and let it shut down.
+ - `exit`

+# View the output
-It should render some tests scenes!
-The renderer output should appear in the folder `~/render-toolbox` on yout host machine.
+The test scene output should appear in your host file system in the folder `~/render-toolbox`.

+If you're doing all this on your local workstation, you can go and look at the rendered images directly!

+# Get the Output
+If you're doing all this from a cloud instance, you need a way to download the rendered images before you can look at them.

-You can push the renderings to S3.
-From there you could download them and view them locally.
+You can push the rendered images to an Amazon S3 "bucket".  :

-First, `exit` the running Docker container.

-Now tar up the renderings and push them to S3:
  - `cd ~`
  - `tar -czpf test-renderings.tar.gz render-toolbox/`
  - `aws s3 cp test-renderings.tar.gz s3://render-toolbox-test-output/docker/test-renderings.tar.gz`

+Now you can easily download the `.tar` them from the S3 web interface.

-In this example, `render-toolbox-test-output` is an S3 "bucket", which you need permission to write to.
-You may need to create your own bucket ans use your own bucket name.
+Note: in this example, `render-toolbox-test-output` is an S3 "bucket", which I (Ben) have permission to write to.
+You should create your own bucket ans use your own bucket name.
 For example:
  - `aws s3 cp test-renderings.tar.gz s3://YOUR_OWN_BUCKET/docker/test-renderings.tar.gz`